felipefrances/bedTimeStoryGenerator/README.md

 ## Like this Tool?

 If you find this tool useful, please consider starring the repository on GitHub to show your support!

+## Team

+This tool was made by [Raissa Parente](https://github.com/raissaparente) and Felipe Frances as part of a CLI challenge at Apple Developer Academy - IFCE.

 ## Credits